rootsongjc/awesome-cloud-native/README.md

 - [kustomize](https://github.com/kubernetes-sigs/kustomize) - Customization of kubernetes YAML configurations.
 - [lastbackend](https://github.com/lastbackend/lastbackend) - Container orchestration with CI&CD, cli and amazing UI.
 - [mkit](https://github.com/darkbitio/mkit) - MKIT is a Managed Kubernetes Inspection Tool that validates several common security-related configuration settings of managed Kubernetes cluster objects and the workloads/resources running inside the cluster.
+- [move2kube](https://github.com/konveyor/move2kube) - A tool to help users migrate their apps from legacy platforms like Cloud Foundry to Kubernetes and Openshift.
+Analyses the application source code and generates Kubernetes YAMLs, Helm Charts, Tekton Pipelines, etc. The analysis and generation can be heavily customized to produce the exact output that you want.
 - [opencompose](https://github.com/redhat-developer/opencompose) - OpenCompose - A higher level abstraction for Kubernetes Resource.
 - [pipeline](https://github.com/banzaicloud/pipeline) - REST API to provision or reuse managed Kubernetes clusters in the cloud and deploy cloud native apps.
 - [pipeline](https://github.com/tektoncd/pipeline) - A cloud-native Pipeline resource.